elastic/apm-pipeline-library/vars/README.md

 * tag: name of the new tag.
 * credentialsId: the credentials to access the repo.
+* pushArgs: what arguments are passed to the push command

 ## gitDeleteTag
 Delete a git TAG named ${BUILD_TAG} and push it to the git repo.